Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: MGF tails detection

-We run 1000 simulations for each distance where each curve represents a Monte Carlo realization of the modulated tail obtained as described above and allowing for Poissonian fluctuations in the number of the counts in each time bin.
+We ran 1000 simulations for each distance where each curve represents a Monte Carlo realization of the modulated tail obtained as described above and allowing for Poissonian fluctuations in the number of the counts in each time bin.
 We analyzed each power spectrum using the $Z^2_1$ test for periodicity.
 The purple band in Fig.~\ref{fig:mgf_4} therefore shows the spread in $Z^2_1$ values due to Poisson fluctuations.
 The horizontal dashed lines indicate the thresholds for $2\sigma$, $3\sigma$, and $5\sigma$ detection significance.
 Periodicity remains detectable above the $5\sigma$ level out to distances of $\sim8–10$ Mpc under the assumed conditions.
-The detection of additional quasi-periodic oscillations, which have been claimed in past Galactic MGFs tails \citep[see, e.g.,][]{2005ApJ...628L..53I, 2005ApJ...632L.111S} and associated with neutron star crustal modes, would require a time resolution $\lesssim$ms.
+The detection of additional quasi-periodic oscillations, which have been claimed in past Galactic MGFs tails \citep[see, e.g.,][]{2006MNRAS.368L..35L, watts2007neutron,2009MNRAS.396.1441C} and associated with neutron star crustal modes, would require a time resolution $\lesssim$ms.

 To consider is the time delay from the beginning of an MGF tail emission and the instant AXIS would be on target and start observing.
-We call such a delay time-to-target (TtT).
-In particular we are interested in the maximum TtT that would allow a detection of the typical second-log modulation of MGF tails as a function of the distance.
+We call this delay the time-to-target (TtT).
+In particular we are interested in the maximum TtT that would allows a detection of the typical seconds-long modulation of MGF tails as a function of the distance.
 Fig.~\ref{fig:mgf_4} (right), shows exactly this.
 The orange curve indicates the maximum time within which a transient can be detected to confidently identify it as an MGF (minimum of $\sim$2 counts detected with zero background expected).
 The purple curve shows the more stringent condition required to detect periodic modulation in the tail at about 3 sigma (minimum of $\sim$40 counts detected).
 Vertical dashed lines mark reference distances of 10 Mpc and 20 Mpc.
 The step-like features and fluctuations in both curves arise from noise in the simulations.

-We estimate that AXIS could identify an MGF tail out to $\sim20$ Mpc detecting at least 2 cts, with a $TtT ~\sim 200$ s, and can detect ($3\sigma$) modulation of MGF tail out to $\sim5$ Mpc detecting at least 40 cts, with a $TtT\sim150$ s.
-This fast turn-around is currently possible with the technology onboard the Neil Gehrels Swift Observatory \citep{2004ApJ...611.1005G}.
+AXIS can identify an MGF tail out to $\sim20$ Mpc detecting at least 2 counts, with a $TtT \sim 200$ s, and can detect ($3\sigma$) modulation of MGF tail out to $\sim5$ Mpc detecting at least 40 cts, with a $TtT\sim150$ s.
+Such fast turnaround is currently possible with the technology onboard the Neil Gehrels Swift Observatory.